cs10/sp15/checkoffs.md

 ## Due: 02/18/15

 * What is an algorithm?
 Can you give an example of an algorithm that you use in your daily life?
 What about from an earlier lab?
-* Show me your “find number in an unsorted list block.”
+* Show me your <code>find number in an unsorted list block</code>.
 Describe the algorithm that you used to solve this problem.
-* Show me your “find number in a sorted list block.”
+* Show me your <code>find number in a sorted list block</code>.
 What algorithm are you using in this block and how does it work?
 * Why was the binary search technique so much faster than trying to find a number in an unsorted list?
 Is it actually faster when considering the time needed to sort the list initially?
-* If the number of inputs, N, doubles, how would that change the Worst Case Running Time for “find number in unsorted list”.
+* If the number of inputs, N, doubles, how would that change the Worst Case Running Time for <code>find number in unsorted list</code>?
-* If the number of inputs, N, doubles, how would that change the Worst Case for “find number in sorted list”
+* If the number of inputs, N, doubles, how would that change the Worst Case for <code>find number in sorted list</code>?
 * How can we objectively measure which algorithm, sorted or unsorted, is faster.
 What kind of extra work is required for the sorted algorithm?
 Are there cases where unsorted might be faster?
 * What is memoization?
-If you were able to implement it in the “find number in sorted list (memoized)” block, what makes memoization faster?
+If you were able to implement it in the <code>find number in sorted list (memoized)</code> block, what makes memoization faster?

 ---